mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

     cd ~/Downloads/konvoy_v1.0.0
     ```

-1. Copy Konvoy package files to a directory in your user PATH to ensure you can invoke the `konvoy` command from any directory.
+1. Copy the Konvoy package files to a directory in your user PATH to ensure you can invoke the `konvoy` command from any directory.

     For example, copy the package to the `/usr/local/bin/` directory by running the following command: